-Further evidence to support these recommendations are contained in previous submissions to the committee and our immigration policy review2.
+These recommendations and evidence to support them are contained in our immigration policy review2 published in February and briefly outlined below.

 1. Rebuild confidence in the short term

 The Government should unilaterally and urgently amend visa rules and improve immigration messaging.
 This is an essential first step if Government is to demonstrate it is serious about ambitions for Global Britain and being one of the best places in the world for science and innovation.
 Current policy is a bellwether for future action during the Brexit transition, and the science community at home and abroad are watching carefully.